nasa/pvslib/DEVEL-GUIDE.md

 be.
 Please double check that the name of the theory uses the same capitalization as the name of the file.

-## Organization
+## Oraganizing Your Contribution

-In order to consider your contribution, please organize your contribution in a directory that includes all the PVS theories of your contribution.
+In order to consider your contribution, please create a directory that includes all the PVS theories of your contribution.
 The name of that directory is used as the name of the library.
 We reserve the right to change the name of the library or, even, the name of theories, for consistency with other theories.

 Every library directory must have a file `top.pvs` that imports all the library theories.
-Include at least the following tags in PVS comments `@library`, `@description`, `@author`, `@poc`, `@date`,`@copyless`.
+Include at least the following tags in PVS comments:
+`@library`, `@description`, `@author`, `@poc`, `@date`,`@copyless`.
 The copyless statement should allow us to include your contribution to NASALib.
-Please only contribute libraries that can be considered fundamental research in the public domain.
-DO NOT contribute copyrighted material.
+Please only contribute libraries that can be considered fundamental research in the public domain.  *DO NOT* contribute copyrighted material.

 Example: